tingtung46/outdoor-equipment-shop/README.md

 # Alpinus - Outdoor Equipment Shop App

-A mock e-commerce site built in using React, React Router and React Testing Library.
+A mock e-commerce site built in using React, React Router and test it with React Testing Library.
 This e-commerce sell any products based on outdoor activity.
 The product data and images is taken from this [repository](https://github.com/dotnet/eShop).

 ![Home page](./public/desktop-shopping-cart.png)
 ![Product page](./public/desktop-product-page.png)